 Relationships with Other Entities

 Jasper Ridge Partners was previously one of several independently owned and managed investment platforms that shared the name “Oak Hill”, each of which grew out of the Robert M. Bass family office and each of which is focused on a specific type of investment product.
 Currently, the Oak Hill platforms are comprised of the following separately managed investment partnerships: Oak Hill Capital Management, LLC (a private equity firm) and Oak Hill Advisors, L.P. (a debt securities firm), (collectively, the “Oak Hill Entities”).
 Certain Jasper Ridge Partners’ professionals, founders and Clients have minority, passive economic interests in the general partners of select legacy partnerships managed by the Oak Hill Entities.
 In addition, certain principals of the Oak Hill Entities have passive, minority ownership interests in Jasper Ridge Partners’ general partner vehicles and may invest in portfolios or investments managed by Jasper Ridge Partners.
-Additionally, one of our managing partners, George Phipps, serves on the board of directors of The Bessemer Group, Incorporated and its principal subsidiary banks and the board of managers of Bessemer Securities LLC and its principal subsidiary.
+Additionally, one of our equity holders and former managing partner, George Phipps, serves on the board of directors of The Bessemer Group, Incorporated and its principal subsidiary banks and the board of managers of Bessemer Securities LLC and its principal subsidiary.

 Investments in Entities that have some Affiliation

 Jasper Ridge Partners occasionally invests in investments, including private funds, offered and managed by the Oak Hill Entities.
 Conflicts may arise as a result of the affiliations and cross- ownership between Jasper Ridge Partners and the Oak Hill Entities.
 Jasper Ridge Partners will try to manage these conflicts in an attempt to minimize the effect on Clients, but there can be no assurance that conflicts will be eliminated.

-We occasionally also invest in Bessemer affiliated private funds, but in such investments, Mr. Phipps recuses himself from the investment approval and diligence process.
+We occasionally also invest in Bessemer affiliated private funds.
 Investments in Bessemer affiliated private funds or in Oak Hill Entities are only made after objectively assessing their appropriateness, as noted below in the section entitled “Investments by Jasper Ridge Partners or its Related Persons.”

 Co-Investments with the Oak Hill Entities